positions-finance/poc-producers/README.md

 # Blockchain Transaction Indexer for Multi-Chain Producers

-A scalable, modular blockchain indexing system designed to monitor multiple blockchains simultaneously, filter transactions based on event topic hashes, and produce the filtered data to Kafka for downstream consumers.
+A scalable, modular blockchain indexing system designed to monitor multiple blockchains simultaneously, filter transactions based on event topic hashes, and publish the filtered data to Redis Pub/Sub for downstream consumers.

 ## Architecture